cmitsakopoulos/Paris-Saclay_Notes/Genome_Sequencing/trying_not_to_die.md

 Analyses of whole genome and whole exome sequences are current strategies to complete identification of genomic variants associated with complex diseases.
 ### 3 Give the advantage(s) of such sequencing strategies compared to the use of pangenomic genotyping arrays (do not cite general advantages of sequencing strategies).

+Where in GWAS you would need to locate pre-determined QTLs (GMStool) to look for common variants, WES and WGS enable us to identify variants outside of these QTL markers which would otherwise be elusive.

+Furthermore, considering the capability of Oxford Nanopore to identify DNA methylation, WES using Oxford Nanopore can be particularly advantageous in identifying epigenetic markers and or mechanisms of expressing specific variants.

+Importantly, you can phenotype control samples and specific samples; say to create a control to which you would compare a family with a complex disease against it.

+WES is more appropriate for rare variants with penetrance in families, which do not however lead to phenotypic changes.
+Variants with strong deleterious effect.